The weird and wonderful of the Cambrian (Part 2): Amiskwia sagittiformis – the ribbon-like enigma of the Burgess Shale

 • a tail fin forming a rounded or pointed posterior paddle;

-• two prominent tentacle-like appendages at the anterior; and
+• two prominent tentacle-like appendages at the anterior;

 • a largely featureless internal anatomy, due to soft-tissue preservation limitations.